 Lisa Marie Waters began her formal art training in 1976, at Humboldt State University in California, where she completed a degree in fine art.
-She is a member of the Pastel Society of America and has been the featured artist in numerous publications.
-The Artist has exhibited extensively and is well represented in private, museum, and corporate collections internationally.
-Lisa credits her love of nature and the arts to a culturally diverse heritage and the joy of being raised in a creative and thoughtful family.
-The Artist maintains a gallery and studio in Arcata, California.
+She is a member of the Pastel Society of America and has been the featured artist in numerous publications. has exhibited extensively and is well represented in private, museum, and corporate collections internationally.
+Lisa credits her love of nature and the arts to a culturally diverse heritage and the joy of being raised in a creative and thoughtful family. maintains a gallery and studio in Arcata, California.

 "Look deep, deep into nature...and then you will understand everything better." ---Albert Einstein